ruiqichen29/ruiqichen29.github.io/_pages/cv.md

 * ### Journal Reviews
   * IEEE Transactions on Computers (TC)
   * ACM Transactions on Reconfigurable Technology and Systems (TRETS)
+  * IEEE Transactions on Biomedical Circuits and Systems (TBioCAS)
   * The Journal of Supercomputing
   * PeerJ Computer Science
   * IEEE Access